TRIPURA RAHASYA

 86-88.
 They understand the universe in space but

 have no regard for space itself.
-Similarly, it is with them in
+Similarly, it is with

 regard to the Self.